 There are many ways to reduce the appearance of pores, starting with home methods.
 Regular washing of your skin is vital to its health; however, it is important that you use a mild cleanser so that your skin doesn’t become too dry.
 When the skin becomes overly dry, the body responds by creating more oil to compensate, thus exasperating the problem.
 Protecting your skin from sun exposure by using a daily moisturizer with SPF will help prevent the rims of your pores from becoming tough and enlarged.
 Gentle exfoliating scrubs are recommended once or twice a week.
 Your dermatologist may also recommend that you use topical treatments containing retinoids, salicylic acid, alpha hydroxyl acid, or benzoyl peroxides after cleansing to minimize the appearance of pores.

 If these methods are not providing the results you desire, you can discuss further treatment options with your dermatologist.
 Chemical peels and microdermabrasion are used for reducing the appearance of facial pores*.
 Newer treatments and methods are also being used.
-At his office, The 5th Avenue Dermatology Surgery and Laser Center, Dr. Paul Jarrod Frank offers a Clear and Brilliant treatment to rejuvenate skin, and reduce the appearance of large pores.
+From his office, Dr. Paul Jarrod Frank offers a Clear and Brilliant treatment to rejuvenate skin, and reduce the appearance of large pores.
 Isolaz™ is a fast and pain free treatment that results in tighter skin, and thus minimizes the appearance of skin pores*.
 Photodynamic therapy, a laser treatment, may also be a suitable option for you.
 Fraxel Restore Dual® and Fraxel Repair® devices offer a range of resurfacing options to help reduce the appearance of large pores.
 After examining your skin, Dr. Frank will be able to recommend a treatment approach that will work best for you.